Kingdom Hall near Lacey destroyed by suspicious fire early Friday

-An early Friday fire at the Jehovah’s Witnesses Kingdom Hall near Lacey is being called suspicious by local law enforcement, according to a news release from the Thurston County Sheriff’s Office.
+An early Friday fire that destroyed the Jehovah’s Witnesses Kingdom Hall near Lacey is being called suspicious by local law enforcement, according to a news release from the Thurston County Sheriff’s Office.

 The building was a total loss.
 No injuries were reported.